zulip/zulip/docs/subsystems/sending-messages.md

   determine what has happened in streams the user can see.
 We can use the user's subscriptions to construct what messages they should have access to for this feature.
+- Soft-deactivated users experience high loading latency when returning after being idle for months.
+We optimize this by triggering a soft reactivation for users who receive email or push notification for private messages or personal mentions, or who request a password reset, since these are good leading indicators that a user is likely to return to Zulip.